Wendye.wagner@aol.com

 The following agreement is between (breeder) hereafter known as "Seller," and , hereafter known as "Purchaser."

-In consideration of a deposit of $300.00, of which $300.00 is prepayment of purchase price of, Seller assigns Purchaser the option to acquire the puppy described below, guaranteeing that the puppy will not be sold to any party other than Purchaser for a period of
+In consideration of a deposit is prepayment of purchase price of, Seller assigns Purchaser the option to acquire the puppy described below, guaranteeing that the puppy will not be sold to any party other than Purchaser for a period of x

 At the time Purchaser acquires physical possession of the puppy, that portion of the deposit taken and known as Surety of Action, shall be applied to the purchase price.